anybox/buttervolume/README.rst

     [DEFAULT]
     TIMER = 120

-If none of this is configured, the following default values are taken:
+If none of this is configured, the following default values are used:

     * ``VOLUMES_PATH = /var/lib/buttervolume/volumes/``
     * ``SNAPSHOTS_PATH = /var/lib/buttervolume/snapshots/``